-The specialist life-saving spinal and brain surgery Mel underwent is based only in the USA & Spain.
+The specialist life-saving neurosurgery Mel underwent is based only in the USA & Spain.
 The surgery entailed decompressing and fusing Mel’s skull to her neck using metalwork.

 Mel’s case of Cervical Instability was said to be very extreme, (thought to be one of the worst in the world) and the true extent wasn’t known until she arrived in Spain and had a special video X-ray, where her skull and entire Cervical spine were found to be dislocating and triggering the seizures until traction was applied.